The Human Truth Foundation

 q=145.

-Lithuania is 108th in the world in terms of the rate of rational beliefs on the environment in the population.
+With regard to the rate of rational beliefs on the environment in the population, Lithuania ranks 108th in the world.
 In a 2023 survey, 1/3 of Lithuanians identified climate change as one of the four most serious problems facing the world (compared with a 46% EU average)1.
 "Most expect national government (57%) and/or business and industry (56%) to tackle climate change, 50% see it as a task of the EU, while 37% find it to be a personal responsibility"1.

 2.6.
 Meat Consumption